How Improving Pre-Sales Activities Can Improve Your Sales Process

 Pre-sales vs. sales

-Although of different purposes, both the pre-sales and sales team should work hand in hand to ensure sales success.
+Although for different purposes, both the pre-sales and sales team should work hand in hand to ensure sales success.

 The pre-sales team are basically the people behind the scenes.
-They do research work for the preparation of the sales team.
+They do research work for the preparation of the sales team or may propose a sales process improvement plan when needed.
 Once the work is sufficient, the pre-sales team hands the customer to the sales team to finish and hopefully close the deal.

 Of course, depending on the company, tasks may overlap between the two.
-But definitely, one gets lesser success without the other so a great relationship between groups is vital.
+But definitely, one gets less success without the other so a great relationship between groups is vital.

 Things to do for a successful pre-sales process